NLP-CISUC/PT_QA_Agents/README.md

 * **USE-QA** - Universal Sentence Encoder Q&A Retrieval model that computes the vector representations of a list of sentence-context pairs, with the context being the text surrounding the sentence.
 We define the sentence as the question from a question-answer pair and the respective context as the whole pair.
 Such representations are then stored in a simpleneighbors index.
 Upon receiving a question, USE-QA computes its vector representation, later used to query the previously created index.
 This index then returns an ordered list of of approximate nearest neighbors in semantic space, from which we retrieve the answer.
 *Implemented for FAQs.*

+To test the different implementations, two datasets are also included in this repository.
+One contains a list of FAQs and the other a collection of plain text documents.